demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Get_endpoint_details_-_Generic_README.md

-This playbook use the generic command !endpoint to retrieve details on specific endpoint.
+This playbook uses the generic command !endpoint to retrieve details on a specific endpoint.
-This command currently supporting the next integration:
+This command currently supports the following integrations:
 - Palo Alto Networks Cortex XDR - Investigation and Response.
 - CrowdStrike Falcon.